 Each child is required to bring the following to each session:

 Our programme operates outdoors and occasionally there’s a requirement to cancel a session due to unsuitable weather conditions or a ground closure.

 For any changes to our schedule, parents will receive an SMS notification approx. 1 hour prior to the nominated session start time.

 We plan for at least one cancellation per term although many times it’s not needed.
 An extra week, at the end of the programme, is booked just in case.
-This way we have options to deliver the required sessions.
+This way we have a few options to deliver the required sessions.

 On occasion we have more session cancellations than spare weeks available.
 When this has happened, in the past, we have offered extended session times, made refunds and/or given credits for the next season.
 We can’t guarantee any of these will be used in the future, however, our policy is to treat our customers in an equitable manner and give value for the fees where possible.

 If you’re in doubt about anything and have a question please start by asking the location manager at the ground.

 When you first arrive at the ground, please keep children away from the programme area that’s been set up.

 As the staff will be busy setting up, for the session, they may not be able to supervise your child.
 This is for the safety of the children.

 If you are early and want a kick around, please do so away from the equipment being set up.